Wanna See My Vacation Slides?

 No?
 Okay, I'll leave off the slides, but still bore you with a few of the highlights of the trip, mention the attractions we visited, mention some good places to eat . . . and probably still slip in a photo or eight.

 I call it the Pigeon Forge/Gatlinburg trip, because we stayed in a cabin in Pigeon Forge but we spent most days in Gatlinburg.
-The cabin was only about a year old and very nice, but the location was basically a subdivision of near-identical cabins.
-No mountain vistas spread out before you from these windows, just more cabins and some trees.
+The cabin was only about a year old and very nice, but the location was

 The big thing to know prior to visiting Gatlinburg is the walking.
 The tourist stretch is long, and has for-pay parking available and even if you sleep late (like we did) and get there around noon (like we did), we always found parking.
 It's about $6/day or part thereof (i.e., six bucks for eight minutes or eight hours), and getting from one end of the stretch to the other is a fairly long haul.
 There are trolleys at fifty cents per ride, with free parking at the visitors center which is a trolley stop.
 We tried that once and found walking preferable.
 I think after the one ride (two, counting coming back), we'd have taken a root canal over another trolley ride.